olimpias/go-kafka-client/README.md

 # go-kafka-client
-OpenTracing Instrumentation for Kafka Client
+OpenTracing Instrumentation for Kafka Client.
+Work in Progress...